theolivenbaum/resin/README.md

 # Sir.Resin

-This is a trainable vector space model [search engine](https://didyougogo.com) with a simple boolean query language.
+This is a [search engine](https://didyougogo.com) and language model framework.
+It is a graph (data structure) API you may use to project language model onto.
+It supports 64-bit wide vectors that may represent words, phrases, documents, topics, topics of topics or anything else really.
+What can you not represent in a 64-bit vector space?

+Interface with that model through natural language, or use a structured, boolean query language that supports AND, OR, NOT and (nested (scope)).

+There are a number of models included in the package.

 ## Bag-of-characters model

-The first analysis pass yields a graph of words embedded as bags-of-characters.
+The first model is a graph of words embedded as bags-of-characters.
+This model creates clusters of similar words.

-## Vector space model
+## Topical model

-The second analysis pass yields a graph of documents embedded as continuous bags-of-words, or bags-of-bags-of-characters.
-This model creates clusters of similar documents.
-Let's call these clusters "topics".
+The second model is a graph of documents embedded as continuous bags-of-words.
+This model creates clusters of similar documents, "topics".
+Because a document can have many phrases, it can be part of many topics.

 ## Semantic model

-The third analysis pass yields a graph of topics embedded as vectors as wide as there are topics in the lexicon.
-They are bags-of-bags-of-bags-of-characters.
+The third model is a graph of documents represented as vectors as wide as there are topics in the lexicon.

-## Forth pass

-The forth analysis pass will thus produce a bag-of-bag-of-bag-of-bag-of-characters model.

-## The Forbidden Pass

-Nobody shall pass here!
-But if you do, consider the circles in a kaleidoscope to be topics, each training pass a rotation of a cell.
-Every once in a while you'll get nonsense but most of the time there will be beautiful clear patterns.
+This is a "bag-of-topics" model.

 ## Scoped querying